Selling Unregistered Securities – Is It Legal?

 Request Your Free Legal Consultation Today

 At the Sonn Law Group, our team has extensive experience handling claims related to the sale of unregistered securities.
 We want to help you recover full compensation for your investment losses.
-If you lost money because a broker or brokerage firm sold you unregistered securities, please contact our team today at 844-689-5754 for immediate legal assistance.
+If you lost money because a broker or brokerage firm was selling you unregistered securities, please contact our team today at 844-689-5754 for immediate legal assistance.